dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Very little is needed to make a happy life; it is all within yourself, in your way of thinking.
+  Your net worth to the world is usually determined by what remains after your bad habits are subtracted from your good ones.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1266 days)
+## 🌟 Experiences (1267 days)

 ### 🧮 Programming languages